int128/kubelogin/README.md

 echoserver-86c78fdccd-nzmd5   1/1     Running   0          26d
 ```

+If the ID token has expired, kubelogin will refresh the token using the refresh token in the kubeconfig.
+If the refresh token has expired, kubelogin will proceed the authentication.

-It respects kubectl options passed to the extra arguments.
+Kubelogin respects kubectl options passed to the extra arguments.
 For example, if you run `kubectl --kubeconfig .kubeconfig`,
 it will update `.kubeconfig` and execute kubectl.